usagov/usagov-2021/README.md

 ### Initialization
 Follow these steps when you first start working on the project, or anytime you want to reset your local development environment:

-**Note: Please wait until each command finishes before running the next.
+**Note:** Please wait until each command finishes before running the next.
 Expect long wait times.
-Keep your laptop plugged in during this setup..**
+Keep your laptop plugged in during this setup.

 1. Open a terminal and go to the project folder.
 2. Run these commands in the terminal: